kerkelae/dkmri/README.md

 # `dkmri.py`

 `dkmri.py` stands for diffusion kurtosis magnetic resonance imaging in Python.
 It is a Python package for estimating diffusion and kurtosis tensors from diffusion-weighted magnetic resonance data.
 The estimation is performed using regularized non-linear optimization informed by fully-connected feed-forward neural networks that are trained to learn the mapping from data to kurtosis metrics.
-Details can be found in the upcoming publication and [source code](https://github.com/kerkelae/dkmri/blob/main/dkmri/dkmri.py).
+Details can be found in the [arXiv preprint](https://arxiv.org/abs/2203.07327) and [source code](https://github.com/kerkelae/dkmri/blob/main/dkmri/dkmri.py).

 This software can be used from the command line or in a Python interpreter.